brendanhay/gogol/gogol-ml/README.md

 ## Description

-A client library for the Google Cloud Machine Learning Engine.
+A client library for the Google AI Platform Training & Prediction.

 ## Contribute